 - To familiarise student with the concept of educational technology. - To equip student with fundamentals of system approach for solving educational problems scientifically. - To make students aware of different types of instructional material. - To enable students to understand the role of mass media in education. - To make student familiar with the role of educational technology in education. - To acquaint students with the challenges and opportunities emerging in integrating new technology in educational process.

 UNIT I: CONCEPT OF EDUCATIONAL TECHNOLOGY

-Educational technology: concept, definition, meaning, nature, scope, & significance, Teaching technology and instructional technology, development of instructional technology, trends in educational technology, mass instructional technology, role of technology in education.
+Educational technology: concept, definition, meaning, nature, scope, & significance, trends in educational technology, mass instructional technology, role of technology in education.